 Teng Sing Tung, the elegant Tonkinese, was my heart’s delight and his accidental death devastated me.
-At that time, in late March 2006, I was going away overseas and I could not leave my Dad (Nono) home, alone without a cat.
+Soon after that, I was going away overseas in mid-April 2006, and I could not leave my Dad (Nono) home, alone without a cat.
 So, on a sunny Saturday afternoon, I put a cardboard box onto his lap and said “This is for you!”

-Nono was gob-smacked to find the tiny, tabby kitten I picked out at the vets.
+Nono was gob-smacked to see the tiny, tabby kitten I picked out at the vets.
 He was very aloof, with big eyes and ears like a bat.
-I explained that this tiny creature (hardly bigger than the palm of Dad’s hand) was his own cat and that he would have to take care of him.
+I explained that this tiny creature (hardly bigger than the palm of Dad’s hand) was his own cat.
+That he would have to take care of him.

 We were sitting outside and in a little while, Dad got up to start watering the garden and the pot plants.
-He put Splinter down near me, where he started to explore: the bricks, the sand, the gravel and then the garden bed on the outside right hand side of the shade house, in which there was a pond and water lilies.
+He put Splinter down near me, where he started to explore: the bricks, the sand, the gravel.
+Then, the garden bed on the outside right hand side of the shade house, in which there was a pond and water lilies.
 On the left hand side of the entry to the shade house was a big blackboy grass tree.

 I searched under the big blackboy, with the old dead fronds sweeping on the ground and even broke them all off back to the point where the trunk was clear for up to a foot from the ground.
 Nothing.
 No kitten.
 No big eyes or white whiskers.
 Only a big motorbike frog!

 Endless calls of “here, kitty, kitty” and “puss, puss” brought no response.
 We agreed that it was not likely he would have wandered too far away into the real bush – he hadn’t drowned – so we would try and flush him out of his hiding place with the hose: wherever it was.